luxerama/deploy-recipes/README.md

 ## Capistrano Helper Usage
 This Gem contains some helpers that can be used with capistrano.
 Helpers generally need to be loaded at the top of the `deploy.rb` script, if not otherwise stated.

+## SCM
+Unfortunately I have yet to find an easy way of defaulting capistrano to git.
+This means that both `scm` and `repository` have to be set in the deploy.rb file.

 ### AWS EC2
 The AWS EC2 task is used to dynamically set the web, app and db server valiables in your deploy.rb file.
 For this helper to work properly you need to set the following vaiables in your `deploy.rb` file: